Newcu/ApexScript/README.md

 Apex Legends Scripts For Playstation 5 controller.

 Flexibility:
-- You can switch input and output by modifying the button check.
+- You can switch input and output by modifying the code.

 How to Compile and Run:
 - Save the code to a file.